erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 Please refer to:
 Please refer to Note 3).
 /etc/config.ini
+The config.ini has all relevent setting/ options for the function of Chromia

 NOTES:
 1).
 Chromia has only been tested and currently designed for Ubuntu 24.04 LTS, it maybe possible to run on other Debian based systems, but your mileage may very.